-Today, I’m showing you how to make a volcano step by step.
-Paper mache or mod-roc are perfect for creating a sturdy volcano model for a school science fair or science project.
+A paper mache volcano is a great science project that is easy to make and looks fantastic!
+Paper mache or mod-roc are perfect for creating a sturdy volcano model for a school science fair.

 Remember, if you choose to set up a baking soda and vinegar eruption, it will ruin the volcano!
 We sometimes cover our volcanos with cling film to help protect them.

 We first looked at some pictures of volcanoes on the internet, and then I explained that we couldn’t recreate an actual eruption, but we could create a chemical reaction that would look like a volcano erupting.

 for the volcano